Bachelor of Science in Computer Science and Engineering

 (4) Candidates from International Baccalaureate (IB) must pass in minimum 06 (six) subjects having minimum 30 points based on the rating scale used in their curriculum (7, 6, 5, 4).
 Rating of 1, 2 and 3 will not be considered in point calculation.

-(5) Candidates will have to sit for written test (MCQ) of 60 marks.
+(5) Candidates will have to sit for 1- hour written test (MCQ) of 60 marks.
 Students opting to apply for ICE and/or CSE must have Mathematics and those opting to apply for ES must have Biology in HSC or equivalent as their compulsory/ optional subject (4th subject).
-Students opting to apply for all three departments (ICE, CSE & ES) must have both Mathematics and Biology in HSC or equivalent level.
+Students who are opting to apply for all three departments (ICE, CSE & ES) must have both Mathematics and Biology in HSC or equivalent level.

 (6) The marks distribution is as follows: